m-lamonaca/programming-notes/docs/dotnet/C#/C#.md

 MethodName(required: value, secondOptional: value);  // use default for first optional but pass second optional
 ```

-**NOTE**: If the caller provides an argument for any one of a succession of optional parameters, it must provide arguments for all preceding optional parameters.
+> **Note**: If the caller provides an argument for any one of a succession of optional parameters, it must provide arguments for all preceding optional parameters.
 Comma-separated gaps in the argument list are not supported.

 ### Passing Values By Reference (`ref`, `out`, `in`)